jamesbeat/drupaldrop/README.md

 1. Create a new directory for the site in your local *Sites* folder
 2. Copy *drupaldrop.build*, *install.sh* and *install-example.config* in that folder
 3. Rename *install-example.config* to *install.config* and edit the settings inside this file to match your system environment.
-4. Open up Terminal and enable Root User: `$ sudo -s` (Discard the $ character, it's just a placeholder for the terminal prompt)
-5. cd to the Site directory (for exammple `cd Sites/sitename`)
+4. cd to the Site directory (for exammple `cd Sites/sitename`)
-6. run the command `$ sh install.sh`
+5. run the command `$ sh install.sh`
-7. You will be asked to enter some basic credentials, keep your MySQL root username and password ready.
+6. You will be asked to enter some basic credentials, keep your MySQL root username and password ready.
-8. The install script now creates a new MySQL user, Database, downloads latest Drupal core, builds an installation profile from this repo, downloads modules and translations, sets up basic content types and roles, enables a starter theme and logs you into the site.
+7. The install script now creates a new MySQL user, Database, downloads latest Drupal core, builds an installation profile from this repo, downloads modules and translations, sets up basic content types and roles, enables a starter theme and logs you into the site.
-9. Enjoy!
+8. Enjoy!

 > Disclaimer: Use this at your own risk.
 Running shell scripts can potentially do some serious damage to your system.
 > Take the time and read through the install.sh file to see what it does exactly.